Inejirō Asanuma: Political career

-In 1926, Asanuma was one of the main founders of the Japan Labour-Farmer Party, as part of his efforts to link urban labor movements with rural peasant's movements.
-In 1929, Asanuma began running for Tokyo City Council, representing Fukagawa ward.
-He was elected in 1933.
-In 1936, Asanuma was elected to the National Diet of Japan for the first time, as a member of the newly-formed Social Masses Party, which merged into the Imperial Rule Assistance Association in 1940.
-Asanuma would serve in the Diet for a total of 20 years.
+In 1926, Asanuma was one of the main founders of the similarly named Japan Labour-Farmer Party, as part of his efforts to link urban labor movements with rural peasant's movements.
+However, Asanuma left the party after it split into right, center, and left factions, and became involved in tenant organizing and the Labour-Farmer movement.
+In 1932, the fragmented proletarian parties were united to form the Social Masses Party, which Asanuma also joined.